FaberTheCatgirl/Vergil/.github/ISSUE_TEMPLATE.md

 ### Guidelines
 - Your title should clearly describe the issue.
 - Describe the exact steps you took before the problem arose.
 - Give us as much info about your install as you can.
-List any mods you have installed and state where you downloaded ElDewrito from (without providing a link).
+List any mods you have installed or tags you have ported and state where you downloaded Vergil from (without providing a link).

 ### What were you trying to do before the issue occurred?